What Are Google Search Essentials?

 10 Misleading Functionality

-Misleading functionality refers to sites that trick visitors into believing they will access certain functions, content, or services.
-However, the site contains no such function, content, or service and instead redirects visitors to other content.
+Misleading functionality refers to websites that deceive visitors into believing they will access specific functions, content, or services.
+However, the site does not contain such a function, content, or service and instead redirects visitors to other content.

 Examples of misleading functionality include: